 Step 4: Add a Thin Leveling Layer

-This layer is not meant for drainage.
+This layer is not meant to replace the drainage base.
 It just makes the surface even so the turf sits flat.
 Once you spread it, use the plate compactor again to pack it down.

 Step 5: Installing the Artificial Grass